isomerpages/gb-assist/_gov-assist/4-business-grants-portal.md

 Alternatively, businesses simply need to select their sector and business needs on BGP, and the portal will present the most relevant grant form for businesses to apply for.

-#### 2. Register with CorpPass
+#### 2. Register with Corppass
-Register an account with CorpPass in order to log into BGP.
-Approach your CorpPass Admin to assign an appropriate BGP role to you.
+Register an account with Corppass in order to log into BGP.
+Approach your Corppass Admin to assign an appropriate BGP role to you.

 <p>
 {% include button.html text="Login to Business Grants Portal" src="https://www.businessgrants.gov.sg/" type="primary" %}